crhall-writing/crhall-writing.github.io/_poems/splatter.md

 whether you know it or not
 the white splatter
 between your bumper and the infinity ahead
-appointed your verdicts to a god’s
+appointed your verdict to a god’s